wojwoj8/AppliGate/README.md

 ## Files and Folder Structure

-My project consists of a root folder containing `requirements.txt`, listing all necessary packages for the backend, and two main folders:
+My project consists of two main folders:

 ### Backend:

-The backend includes my SQLite3 database, which stores all user data, `manage.py` for launching the backend, and five folders:
+The backend includes my SQLite3 database, which stores all user data, `manage.py` for launching the backend,`requirements.txt`, listing all necessary packages for the backend, and and five folders:

 - `app`: Contains typical Django files like `views.py`, where I handle data operations for users based on REST requests. `serializer.py` includes methods for serializing data to and from my models. `models.py` consists of seven models, one as a one-to-one relation and six as many-to-one relations.
 This folder also includes a function for serializing user image names and paths.
 In `admin.py`, I define my models, enabling data modification in the admin panel.
 - `api`: Contains two files: `views.py`, which implements the backend for JWT token authentication, and `urls.py`, where two paths are defined: one for obtaining tokens and another for refreshing tokens.